-An employer can initiate termination of an employee:
+An employer can initiate termination of an employee.

-- For reasons related to the individual employee, as follows: - a) based on a request from the employee for reasons that the employer: - i) assaults, violently insults or threatens the employee; - persuades and/or orders the employee to perform actions in contravention of the law; - iii) did not pay the salary on time for three consecutive months or more; - iv) did not perform its obligations to the employee as agreed; - v) orders the employee to work outside the agreed scope of work; and/or - vi) assigns work that endangers the life, safety, health and morality of the employee, outside the agreed scope of work; - existence of a final and binding court decision declaring that the employer has not committed actions as mentioned in point a) above, and the employer decides to terminate the employment; - c) resignation; - d) absence for five consecutive days or more without written notification accompanied by valid evidence, and has been properly summoned by the employer twice; - e) violation of the employment agreement, CR or CLA, after having received warning letters; - f) detainment by the authorities for six months; - g) prolonged illness or disability due to a work accident for more than 12 consecutive months; - h) has reached retirement age; and - i) the death of the employee.

-- 2) For business-related reasons, as follows: - merger, consolidation, acquisition, or spin-off of the employer and the employees are not willing to continue the employment, or the employer is not willing to accept the employees; - redundancy, regardless of whether it is followed by closing down of the employer due to losses; - c) the employer permanently closes down the business due to continuous losses for two years; - d) the employer permanently closes down the business due to force majeure; - the employer is under a state of suspension of payment; and/or - f) the employer is declared bankrupt.
+- For reasons related to the individual employee, as follows:a) based on a request from the employee for reasons that the employer: - i) assaults, violently insults or threatens the employee; - ii) persuades and/or orders the employee to perform actions in contravention of the law;

+- iii) did not pay the salary on time for three consecutive months or more; - iv) did not perform its obligations to the employee as agreed; - v) orders the employee to work outside the agreed scope of work; and/or - vi) assigns work that endangers the life, safety, health and morality of the employee, outside the agreed scope of work; - existence of a final and binding court decision declaring that the employer has not committed actions as mentioned in point a) above, and the employer decides to terminate the employment; - c) resignation; - absence for five consecutive days or more without written notification accompanied by valid evidence, and has been properly summoned by the employer twice; - e) violation of the employment agreement, CR or CLA, after having received warning letters; - f) detainment by the authorities for six months; - g) prolonged illness or disability due to a work accident for more than 12 consecutive months; - h) has reached retirement age; and - i) the death of the employee. - 2) For business-related reasons, as follows: - a) merger, consolidation, acquisition, or spin-off of the employer and the employees are not willing to continue the employment, or the employer is not willing to accept the employees; - b) redundancy, regardless of whether it is followed by closing down of the employer due to losses; - c) the employer permanently closes down the business due to continuous losses for two years; - d) the employer permanently closes down the business due to force majeure; - e) the employer is under a state of suspension of payment; and/or - f) the employer is declared bankrupt.
 Employees are entitled to compensation upon termination, which consists of severance pay, service appreciation pay and compensation of rights.
-The amount of compensation depends on the length of service period.
+The amount of compensation depends on the reason for termination and length of service period, and it is calculated using a specific formula regulated under the Manpower Law.